George W. Bush likes idea of Jeb Bush vs Hillary Clinton in 2016

 The former president was relaxed and at ease with his place in history.
 He left office with a 34 percent approval rating from Americans weary of the Iraq war he launched in 2003 and struggling under a collapsing economy.

 Now, as many former presidents experience, he is looked on more fondly.
-A Gallup poll last June said he was viewed favorably by 53 percent of Americans.
+A Gallup poll last June said he was viewed favourably by 53 percent of Americans.

 Bush shrugged when asked about his improved image.

-"There’s a long reach to history and people will analyze the decisions I made for a long time coming, and it will be in context with other presidents and other decisions," he said.Sticking to his pledge not to criticize Obama, Bush said the only thing that surprised him about Republican victories in last week's midterm elections was how many there were.
+"There’s a long reach to history and people will analyse the decisions I made for a long time coming, and it will be in context with other presidents and other decisions," he said.Sticking to his pledge not to criticise Obama, Bush said the only thing that surprised him about Republican victories in last week's midterm elections was how many there were.

 As far as Obama's struggles in his sixth year in office, Bush said Republican President Ronald Reagan had similarly crushing midterm results in 1986.
 Bush did not mention the thumping he suffered in the 2006 elections in his own sixth year in office, when Democrats captured control of Congress.